 More Information About Osmunda

 Osmunda are large ferns, and most produce separate fertile and infertile fronds.
 The reproductive fronds are cinnamon colored and contain the spore structures, while the infertile fronds are typically ferny.
-This dimorphic nature led primitive cultures to call Osmunda a flowering fern but these are not true flowers in the anatomical sense.
-One species of Osmunda, (O. cinnamomea, (the cinnamon fern) produces root fibers that are harvested and sold as an orchid potting medium.
+This dimorphic nature led primitive cultures to call osmunda a flowering fern but these are not true flowers in the anatomical sense.
+One species, Osmunda cinnamomea, (the cinnamon fern) produces root fibers that are harvested and sold as an orchid potting medium.
 The brownish color of the fibers and of the fertile fronds are the source of the name cinnamon fern.
 Immature cinnamon fern fronds (fiddleheads) can be boiled and eaten as a vegetable.

 Plant Delights Nursery has a huge collection of over 1,000 ferns planted in our garden and offer one of the largest and most esoteric selections of ferns for sale in the US.
 If you are looking to buy ferns, especially rare, cold hardy, garden ferns, Plant Delights should be your first stop.
 Providing beauty and texture to the garden, ferns are great garden plants and are a staple of any well-designed garden.